UmaDevi016/icici_bot_/README.md

 ### Example Questions

 - "What is ICICI Insurance?"
-- "What types of insurance products are available?"
+- "What types of insurance do you offer?"
-- "How can I file a claim?"
+- "How do I file a claim?"
-- "What are the premium payment options?"
+- "What is the claim settlement ratio?"
-- "Tell me about life insurance plans"
+- "Tell me about health insurance plans"
+- "How can I contact customer support?"
+- "What are the benefits of life insurance?"

 ### API Endpoints